15 Best Family Camping Tents & Quick Buyers Guide [2020 List]

 Camping in larger groups is becoming more and more popular.
 If you are camping with a group o f 10 people, the 8 person tents just won’t cut it.
 Most of the tents on our 10 person tent list will have at least two rooms, making privacy a little better, especially if two families plan to camp in the tent together.
 Let’s face it though, if you have 10 people camping with you, space is going to be relatively limited.

 The good news is that our top three choices on this list will all do the job.
 All three have adaquate space and will allow you to camp in a large group setting.
-These tents are also good for people who have a family of 7-8 and just want a little extra room.
+These tents are also good for people who have a family of 7-8 and just want a little extra room for their gear, pets, and whatnots.
 Let’s jump in.

-The Coleman WeatherMaster 10 Person Hinged Door Tent:
+1. The Coleman Weathermaster 10 Person Hinged Door Tent:

 Coleman comes up big on our list, and they start it off with a monster tent that comes in at 17 x 9.
 It can fit up to 10 people or three queen airbeds.
 With a 6 foot, 8 inch center – most grown adults will be able to stand up inside the tent with relative ease.